20 great things to do in Barcelona

 13. Discover your sweet tooth

 Barcelona is the perfect place to indulge in sweet treats.
 You'll be spoilt for choice with its selection of confectionery shops.
-For posh chocolates in fancy packaging, head to Escribà; and for cooked candy visit Papabubble, where you can see the sweets being rolled in front of your eyes.
-If you're over in Spain during the winter and fancy a hot chocolate, stop by the milk bar La Granja.
-Handsomely fitted with antiques, it serves thick and frothy cocoa, which will warm you up.
+For posh chocolates in fancy packaging, head to Escribà; for cooked candy visit Papabubble, where you can see the sweets being rolled in front of your eyes; and Bubó is where every bonbon is a work of art.
+If you're in town during winter and fancy a hot chocolate, stop by the milk bar La Granja or any of those along C/Petritxol.

 15. Fill your suitcase with local threads

 Style comes with all kinds of price tags in Barcelona.
 High street shoppers will easily recognise the Spanish labels Mango and Zara, but fashionistas should not miss a stop in Zazo&Brull, owned by a couple of designers who combine materials and textures with beautiful results and at an affordable price.
 If it's accessories you're hunting for, find the object of your desire at Cuervo Cobberblack Bird, where you can pick up a pair of handcrafted shoes, or pop into RooM in the Borne district where Anaid Kupuri's shoes are sold.
 The Box, dedicated to the fruits of the labour of local talent, as well as Syngman Cucala, are among other shops and boutiques where you can get real finds, all made in Barcelona.

 16. Visit the gay heart of the city